IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_copy.rst

-dataset_remote
-  Specifies whether copy file or data set from the remote z/OS system to a data set or member on the remote z/OS system.

-  If *dataset_remote=false*, the local data from Ansible control node will be copied to the target data set or member.

-  If *dataset_remote=true*, the remote source file or data set from the remote z/OS system will be copied to the target data set or member.

-  | **required**: False
-  | **type**: bool
-  | **default**: false

-dataset_remote_volser
+dataset_src_volser
   The volume serial to identify the volume to be searched for an uncataloged source data set or member.

   The length of the volume serial cannot exceed six characters.
 Wildcard characters are not supported.
 Indirect volume serials are not supported.

-  This variable only take effects when *dataset_remote=true*.
+  This variable only take effects when *dataset_src_zos=true*.

   | **required**: False
   | **type**: str

-dataset_src
-  If *dataset_remote=false*, this variable specifies the local path on control node of the data to be copied to.
-For example, ``/tmp/dataset_input/member01``.
-This path can be absolute or relative.
-The module will fail if *dataset_src* has no read permission.
-The data is interpreted as one of binary, text, record or 'diff -e' format according to the value of *dataset_data_type* and *dataset_diff*.
-If *dataset_content* is supplied and *dataset_data_type=text*, *dataset_src* is ignored.
+dataset_src_zos
+  Specifies whether the source file or data set from z/OS system will be copied.

+  If *dataset_src_zos=false*, the local data from Ansible control node will be copied to the target data set or member.

-  If *dataset_remote=true*, this variable specifies the source file or data set from the remote z/OS system to be copied to.
-If this variable specifies the source file, it should be the absolute source file name, for example, ``/etc/profile``.
-If this variable specifies the source data set, it should be the name of the data set or member, for example, ``ZOSMF.ANSIBLE.PS`` or ``ZOSMF.ANSIBLE.PDS(MEMBER)``.
-If the source data set is uncataloged, you can use *dataset_remote_volser* to specify the volume of the  uncataloged source data set.
+  If *dataset_src_zos=true*, the source file or data set from z/OS system will be copied to the target data set or member.

   | **required**: False
-  | **type**: str
+  | **type**: bool

-dataset_volser
-  The volume serial to identify the volume to be searched for an uncataloged target data set or member.

-  The length of the volume serial cannot exceed six characters.
-Wildcard characters are not supported.
-Indirect volume serials are not supported.

-  If this variable is provided and *dataset_dest* is a nonexistent data set, *dataset_volser* must point to a volume on a 3390 device.

-  | **required**: False
-  | **type**: str
+  | **default**: false